Atlas logo

 PostgreSQL

-Connect to PostgreSQL and PostGIS databases to import spatial data
+Connect to PostgreSQL databases to query and analyze your data

 Connect to PostgreSQL

-1. Click Add layer in the Layers panel
+1. Click Add data in the Layers panel

 2. Go to the Connections tab